-PSC is a rare, serious, idiopathic chronic cholestatic liver disease characterized by progressive inflammation and destruction of bile ducts, which may lead to fibrosis, cirrhosis, portal hypertension, cancer and ultimately liver failure.
+Primary sclerosing cholangitis (PSC) is a rare, serious, idiopathic chronic cholestatic liver disease characterized by progressive inflammation and destruction of bile ducts, which may lead to fibrosis, cirrhosis, portal hypertension, cancer, and ultimately liver failure.
 It is estimated that approximately 29,000 people in the United States and approximately 50,000 people in Europe suffer from PSC.

-The underlying cause of PSC is not completely understood, but it is thought to arise from a combination of genetic and environmental factors.
-There is evidence that variations in certain genes involved in immune function increase the risk of developing PSC.
+PSC pathogenesis is complex, involves hereditary and environmental factors, and remains poorly understood.
+There is evidence that variations in certain genes involved with bile acid synthesis/transport as well as elevated levels of bile acids are associated with the development of PSC as well disease severity and progression.
 The median age at diagnosis is approximately 35 years and approximately 70% of PSC patients have inflammatory bowel disease, principally ulcerative colitis.